DragonMoffon/PyWeek33_MyEvilTwin/README.md

 ##running the game
 Simply run main.py.

+The game begins paused.
+I recommend using the [WASD] keys to change settings to your liking first.

+THE GAME IS VERY DIFFICULT.
+USE THE SPEED KNOB TO SLOW IT DOWN IF IT IS TOO HARD.
+MAY CAUSE A FEW AUDIO BUGS

+When you die you must relaunch the game.
+It is purposely like that.

+When you win the screen ill go white and will say fin.

 ##contributions
 All assets where created by me (DragonMoffon).
 All code was written by me (DragonMoffon)